Good Faith Estimate

 A Good Faith Estimate outlines what you might expect to pay for individual therapy before your first session.
 It may include:

-• The types of services you may receive (such as CBT, mindfulness, or EMDR)
+• Examples of services you may receive (such as CBT, mindfulness-based strategies, or EMDR)

 • The estimated cost per session